-Referees preside over competitive athletic or sporting events.
-They detect infractions and decide penalties according to the rules of the game.
-They work indoors and out, in all types of weather.
-They often work irregular hours, including evenings, weekends, and holidays.
-Those who work full time usually work more than 40 hours per week for several months during their sport’s season.
-Some officials must travel to sporting events.
+A sports referee is someone who presides over competitive athletic or sporting events.
+During the event, they will detect infractions and decide penalties according to the rules of the game.
+They work indoors and out, in all types of weather, and must travel to sporting events.

 What does a Sports Referee do?

 • Judge performances in sporting competitions to determine a winner

 • Inspect sports equipment and examine all participants to ensure safety

 • Keep track of event times, starting or stopping play when necessary

 • Signal participants and other officials when infractions occur, or to regulate play